adi230306/Capstone_project_MAT496/README.md

 I plan to execute these steps to complete my project.

-- [TODO] Step 1 involves setting up the project structure and defining the state schema
+- [DONE] Setting up the project structure and defining the state schema
-- [TODO] Step 2 involves implementing the search node with web search tool integration
+- [DONE] Implement the search node with web search tool integration
 - [TODO] Step 3 involves building the retrieval and parsing node for content extraction
 - [TODO] Step 4 involves creating the research agent node with multi-perspective analysis
 - [TODO] Step 5 involves implementing the outline generation node with structured output